Freely

 Freely is a British free-to-air IPTV service launched in 2024 by Everyone TV, a joint venture between the country's public broadcasters BBC, ITV, Channel 4 and 5.
-The service offers the ability to watch live television and on demand media from the main broadcasters while seamlessly switching between them in a unified electronic programme guide (EPG).
+The service offers the ability to watch live television and on demand media from the main broadcasters while seamlessly switching between them in a unified schedule-driven electronic programme guide (EPG) or catalogue-driven Browse menu.

 Freely streams television over a broadband internet connection and therefore does not require a television aerial, although an aerial can be additionally used to create a hybrid platform and allow the viewing of DTT channels not yet available on Freely.
-The service is expected to gradually replace Freeview (although Sky, which has some free channels in DTT, is not part of Freely).
+The service is expected to gradually replace Freeview in the long-term.
+Freely has been integrated in a number of television sets and more recently has had dedicated retail set-top boxes.

 Background

-The Freeview digital terrestrial television service was launched in 2002 by the public broadcasters and the older analogue services were switched off by 2012.
+The Freeview digital terrestrial television (DTT) service was launched in 2002 by the public broadcasters and the older analogue services were switched off by 2012.
 Since the 2010s, the number of live television viewers has declined in favour of internet streaming services and this trend is set to continue, especially as the availability of gigabit-capable broadband infrastructure has expanded throughout the country.
 Due to this shift, audiences for the British public service broadcasters' media have been increasingly eroded by major global streaming services.

 Furthermore, the operating costs of traditional terrestrial broadcasts would outstrip usage as more viewers opt to move to broadband-only solutions delivered over IP (the internet).
 Most Freeview services make use of the DVB-T standard, which dates back to 1997, and only a few high-definition channels broadcast using the more efficient and newer DVB-T2 standard.
+Freely was first publicised as the Next Generation Platform (NGP) in May 2023.
+Freely was unveiled in September 2023 and the first products implementing it launched on 30 April 2024, with the advertising campaign headlined "Set yourself Freely".

 Despite the creation of Freely, the government has stated that it is committed to the Freeview digital terrestrial platform until at least 2034.

-The service was first publicised as the Next Generation Platform (NGP) in May 2023.
-Freely was unveiled in September 2023 and the first products implementing it launched on 30 April 2024, with the advertising campaign headlined "Set yourself Freely".
+The stated expectation is for Freely usage to outpace Freeview and ensure that disadvantaged users of Freeview will not be left behind when the transmitter signals shut down.
+Everyone TV have also stated that Freely could be complemented in the future with the mobile solution 5G Broadcast, a multicast (one-to-many) system currently under trial that is structurally identical to Freeview and DTT.